 Here’s what one of her most recent clients had to say about working with her…

 I loved Amy!
 She was so accommodating, sweet and helpful!
 I think she’s a great sleep coach and will go along to help many moms with sleep coaching.
 She was so easy to work with and very encouraging.
 I can’t say enough good things about Amy.
 I will surely refer friends, family and acquaintances your way should they need help in the sleep department.
 I’m looking forward to many more restful nights ahead! —Cari Caramonta

 Lauren Hengeveld: Art Director

-She has two beautiful children under the age of 3.
+She has three beautiful children under the age of 6.
 (Yes, she’s busy!)
-The Bennett crew lives in Wisconsin.
+The Beem crew lives in Wisconsin.
 (Yes, she attends Crossway too…) You can see a list of the articles Christi has written for Mighty Moms by clicking here.
 If you’re interested in purchasing any of her designs for your walls, here’s her Etsy store.

 Katie Yonke: Social Media Coordinator

-Katie Yonke is the mother of three (4, 2, and 9 months) who was brave enough to take on the role of Social Media Coordinator.
+Katie Yonke is the mother of three (5, 3, and 2) who was brave enough to take on the role of Social Media Coordinator for me.
 This social butterfly manages the content on all the Mighty Moms social networks (Facebook, Twitter, Instagram, and Pinterest).
 I’m always amazed at the interesting and funny content she digs up out of nowhere to share!
-It’s definitely a gifting.
+It’s definitely a gift!